artem78/VnstatGUI/docs/ReadMe.md

 lazbuild --build-mode=Release vnStat_GUI.lpi
 ```

-This will make "vnstat-gui" executable in the project main directory.
+This will make `vnstat-gui` executable in the project main directory.